vishnuwin/powerbi-portfolio/README.md

 This visual shows how many customers have defaulted before.
 A high count indicates that the company might be approving risky customers or needs better monitoring.
 - Loan Amount by Income
 Loan amounts do not increase consistently with income.
 This means some low-income customers received high loans.
 It highlights the need for stricter loan-to-income policies.
+## Summary report outlining key findings and business recommendations.
+## key findings
+The raw dataset contained fifty missing values in each three columns (Income, Credit_Score and Loan_Amount) which were filled with the mean values.
+A boxplot and IQR analysis were used to detect outliers, but none were found.
+The majority of customers are between 30-55 years; male customers show slightly higher market spending scores and engagement with marketing campaigns.
+Customer with higher income tend to have higher credit scores and lower default rates.
+A smaller group of customers with moderate income but high spending show signs of potential credit risk.
+Marketing spend and purchase frequency strongly affect sales. churn is influenced by purchase frequency targeted retention campaigns should focus on high-risk customers.
+About 15% of customer have previous defaults.
+Customers with loan amounts above 7500 and credit scores below 450 are defaulting a high risk.
+21 anomalous transactions were detected these should be investigated for potential fraud or data entry errors.thus monitoring anomalies helps to maintain data quqlity and financial controls. three seasonality distributions high (34%), medium (34%), low (32%).
+All three were distributed almost equally in the contribution of salaes volume.
+Linear regression model was developed to predict sales as the dependent variable and the predictors like marketing spend, seasonality, income, spending score.
+The mean squared error (MSE) was 752506081.5 indicating some variation between predicted and actual sales values.thus the marketing spend and seasonality play significant roles in influencing sales performance.
+Spending score are spread across all range, but a higher frequency is observed between 60-100.
+Certain gender group show more active spending patterns, indicating stronger engagement with the brand.
+Low scores below 20 are relatively fewer, showing that only a small segment exhibits limited spending behaviour.
+The churn rate fluctuates across age groups, with notable spikes around ages 20,30,50 and 60.
+Younger under 25 and older above 55 customers show higher churn tendencies.
+Middle aged groups 30-50 maintain relatively stable retention.
+The highest concentration of defaults is near a credit score of 590.
+Customers with scores above 700 rarely default, confirming strong financial reliability.
+Those below 500 also show a few defaults, likely due to pre-screening before loan approval.
+## Business Recommendations
+Focus marketing and loyalty programmes on high income and high spending customers.use personalised offers to retain these profitable segments.
+Optimize marketing campaigns during seasonal peaks.
+Develop personalized retention strategies for risk management.
+Anomaly based decision support integrate sudden drop in sales, were Optimize marketing spend during months with higher sales potential.
+This visual identifies spikes in revenue, possibly due to seasonal effects or marketing campaigns.
+The smart narrative provides AI generated insights summarizing about these trends that sales showed periodic spikes in revenue across early 2024 and early 2025, possibly reflecting seasonal patterns or campaign effects.
+Monthly aggregation of sales showed seasonal peaks, indicating higher spending during certain months.
+Lin charts visualized the trend clearly helping identify periods of high revenue.
+Adjust stock and staff schedules for high oscillation months.
+Introduce small promotions during low months to stabilise demand. develop premium product lines for high income segments who show strong sales correlation.Tailor marketing campaigns by gender and spending tier to increase engagement.
+Introduce reward schemes to encourage medium spenders ro move into the high spending category.
+Use data driven insights to identify underperforming gender segments and promote customised offers. offer flexible, trend-based products or loyalty discounts for younger customers.
+Use targeted communication to win back older customers with retirement friendly offers or value bundles.
+Implement churn prediction models to proactively identify and retain high risk customers.
+Tighten approval criteria or increase interest rates for applicants in the 550-600 credit score range.
+Offer financial education or credit buliding incentives to moderate risk customers.
+Continuously monitor repayment behaviour for early warning signs in mid range credit segments.